freedom-finance-stack/card-auth-server/docs/README_DEPLOY.md

     enabledChannel: "dummy-sms-server"
   email:
     enabledChannel: "dummy-email-server"
-    simpleSMTP:
+    <sampleSMTP>:
       host: your-smtp-server.com
       port: 587
 ```
+* `notification.sms.enabledChannel`:

-* `notification.sms.enabledChannel`: Defines the SMS channel to be used for notifications
+  * Defines the SMS channel to be used for sending notification such as OTP, It has to be one a value mentioned in [SMS channel type](https://github.com/freedom-finance-stack/card-auth-server-extensions/blob/master/src/main/java/org/freedomfinancestack/extensions/notification/enums/SMSChannelType.java) in extension repo.
-* `notification.email.enabledChannel`: Specifies the email channel for notifications, utilizing a dummy email server.
+  * Currently, we only have mock implementation.
+Make sure to implement [SMS notification service interface](https://github.com/freedom-finance-stack/card-auth-server-extensions/blob/master/src/main/java/org/freedomfinancestack/extensions/notification/SMSNotificationService.java) and configure it in [SMS factory](https://github.com/freedom-finance-stack/card-auth-server-extensions/blob/master/src/main/java/org/freedomfinancestack/extensions/notification/factory/SMSNotificationFactory.java) method
+* `notification.email.enabledChannel`:
+  * Defines the Email channel to be used for sending notification such as OTP, It has to be one a value mentioned in [email channel type](https://github.com/freedom-finance-stack/card-auth-server-extensions/blob/master/src/main/java/org/freedomfinancestack/extensions/notification/enums/EmailChannelType.java) in extension repo.
+  * Currently, we only have mock implementation.
+Make sure to implement [email notification service interface](https://github.com/freedom-finance-stack/card-auth-server-extensions/blob/master/src/main/java/org/freedomfinancestack/extensions/notification/EmailNotificationService.java) and configure it in [Email factory](https://github.com/freedom-finance-stack/card-auth-server-extensions/blob/master/src/main/java/org/freedomfinancestack/extensions/notification/factory/EmailNotificationFactory.java) method
+* `notification.email.<sampleSMTP>`:
-* `notification.email.simpleSMTP`: Configures the Simple Mail Transfer Protocol (SMTP) settings, including the host and port for sending emails.
+    * Configures the Simple Mail Transfer Protocol (SMTP) settings, including the host and port for sending emails.
+    * Replace <SampleSMTP> with you SMTP server and put the host and port number accordingly.

-> You need to specify the Qualified bean for Channel providing SMS and Email notification for OTP which can be found in [card-auth-server-extensions](../card-auth-server-dao).
+> You need to specify the Qualified bean for Channel providing SMS and Email notification for OTP which can be found in [card-auth-server-extensions](https://github.com/freedom-finance-stack/card-auth-server-extensions/blob/master/src/main/java/org/freedomfinancestack/extensions/notification/NotificationConfiguration.java).

 ### OTP (One-Time Password) Configuration
 The otp section configures settings related to one-time passwords for authentication.